osgigeek/dropwizard-prototype/README.md

 ### Build
 To build the person and address service do the following

-* mvn clean package at the folder where the pom.xml exists
+* mvn clean package install at the folder where the pom.xml exists

 ### Setup Configuration
 Copy the person.properties and address.properties into ${user.home}/config-root/person/person.properties and ${user.home}/config-root/address/address.properties where `user.home is your home folder`.